jokull/awesome-reykjavik/docs/guides/audkenni.md

 1. Manage your insurance
 1. Book time with a doctor

-The easiest way to get Auðkenni is to activate it in a bank branch when you get [banked](./bank-account.md).
+The easiest way to get Auðkenni is to activate it in a bank branch when you [open a bank account](./bank-account.md).